abhishekghoshh/tmux-config/docs/git/intialization.md

 git remote rename <old_name> <new_name>
 ```

-To get the contents of remote branches in Git without automatically merging: </br>
+To get the contents of remote branches in Git without automatically merging: <br>
-This lets you update the remote without merging any content into the local branches. </br>
+This lets you update the remote without merging any content into the local branches. <br>
-You can call git merge or git checkout to do the merge. </br>
+You can call git merge or git checkout to do the merge. <br>
 ```
 git remote update
 ```